konabuta/fta-azure-machine-learning/mlops-JPN/mlops-blog-draft.md

 #### Challenges

 - Model degradation
     - Model is not upgraded after deployment.
-User experience get worse due to model performance degradation over time.
+User experience gets worse due to model performance degradation over time.
 - Model Retraining
     - Inference environments are not monitored enough.
-It is difficult to when to retrain model.
+It is difficult to decide when to retrain model.
     - It is difficult to deploy new model into production inference environment without affecting customers.